nautobot/nautobot-app-golden-config/docs/navigating-sot-agg.md

 * The query is a valid GraphQL query.
 * The query starts with exactly "query ($device_id: ID!)"".
 This is to help fail fast and help with overall user experience of clear expectations.

-It is worth noting that the graphQL query returned is modified to remove the root key of `device`, so instead of all data being within device, such as
+Note that the GraphQL query returned is modified to remove the root key of `device`, so instead of all data being within device, such as
 `{"device": {"site": {"slug": "jcy"}}}`, it is simply `{"site": {"slug": "jcy"}}` as an example.

 It is helpful to make adjustments to the query, and then view the data from the Plugin's home page and clicking on a given device's `code-json` icon.